thadumi/dummy-shell/README.md

 # osproject
-project for unitn's operating system class' task of UniTN
+Project for the operating systems course at UniTN